joshua211/MinimalProfiler/README.md

 The main instance of this library, which is used to patch methods and log profiling results.
 There two ways to create a Profiler.
 ### Fluid syntax
 Call `Profiler.Create()` to get a new instance of `ProfilerBuilder` and build your own Profiler.
-Default behaviour is to patch all methods and start profiling once `.Build(bool run = true)` is called.
+Default behavior is to patch all methods and start profiling after `.Build(bool run = true)` is called.
 ### Dependency Injection
 You can add the profiler to the `IServiceCollection` and manually call `.Start()` to patch and start profiling.
 ```